gaearon/react-hot-loader/README.md

 ### Migrating from [create-react-app](https://github.com/facebookincubator/create-react-app) without ejecting

-Users [reports](https://github.com/gaearon/react-hot-loader/pull/729#issuecomment-354097936), that it is possible to use [react-app-rewire-hot-loader](https://github.com/cdharris/react-app-rewire-hot-loader) to setup React-hot-loader without ejecting.
+Users [report](https://github.com/gaearon/react-hot-loader/pull/729#issuecomment-354097936), that it is possible to use [react-app-rewire-hot-loader](https://github.com/cdharris/react-app-rewire-hot-loader) to setup React-hot-loader without ejecting.
 Follow [these code examples](https://github.com/Grimones/cra-rhl/commit/4ed74af2dc649301695f67df05a12f210fb7820c) to repeat the approach.

 ### TypeScript

-When using TypeScript, Babel is not required, but RHL will not work without it.
+When using TypeScript, Babel is not required, but React Hot Loader will not work without it.
-Just add babel-loader into your webpack configuration, with RHL-only config.
+Just add `babel-loader` into your Webpack configuration, with React Hot Loader plugin.

 ```js
 {